 New York Harvester

 Brace yourself: You might need an antacid just reading about this sandwich.
-Rounding out around 2 lbs., this brand new addition to the Great State Fair can be likened to a deep-fried Thanksgiving extravaganza.
+Rounding out around 2 lbs., this addition to the Great State Fair can be likened to a deep-fried Thanksgiving extravaganza.
 Stacked between two sourdough slices you'll find deep-fried turkey, deep-fried mashed potatoes, deep-fried stuffing, and deep-fried bacon.
 Oh, and there's also cheese and cranberry sauce in case you were worried about being shortchanged.
-Every ingredient is local to the state, and might just be the best proof yet of New York's go big or go home attitude.
+Every ingredient is local to the state, and might just be the best proof yet of New York's go-big-or-go-home attitude.

 Find even more food & drink here!